Lindsay Custodio: Career

 Custodio appeared in the films Kristo and Ang TV: The Adarna Adventure in 1996.
 In the same year, her debut album My First was released.

 Her second album New Horizons was released in 1998.

 Personal life

-Custodio was married to Tanauan, Batangas vice mayor Julius Caesar Platon from December 2000 until his death in November 2018, with whom she has two children.
-Sean Christopher and Charisse Marianne.
+Custodio was married to Tanauan, Batangas former vice mayor Julius Caesar Platon II from December 2000 until his death in November 2018 on car accident, with whom she has two children, Sean Christopher and Charisse Marianne Custodio Platon.
+On May 2, 2022, she married Businessman Frederick Cale at a civil wedding ceremony in Muntinlupa.